 Commuter or Performance Hybrid bikes are broadly speaking, the most practical and versatile bikes if you intend to commute or to ride the bike as practical transportation (i.e, be able to ride comfortably in most situations).
 Although it is optimized for pavement riding, you will still be able to ride this bike comfortably on paths and light trails.
 It may also be the perfect ride for light or even long-distance touring.

--Get a performance hybrid with at least 21 gears; you’ll need em on the hills (more gears=smoother and easier ride).
+-Get a performance hybrid with a wide gear range; you’ll need em on the hills (more gears=smoother and easier ride).

--Your posture will be fairly upright (you will be able to look around in all directions), but slightly inclined for most efficient pedalling power (read: ease of hill-climbing)
+-Your posture will be fairly upright (you will be able to look around in all directions), but slightly inclined for most efficient pedaling power (read: ease of hill-climbing)

--The bike will have 29″/700c tires (for max rolling efficiency read: easy to ride), sturdy medium-wide tires, straight handlebars, and places to attach fenders & rack etc. (which you will need for commuting).
+-The bike will have sturdy medium-wide tires (1.25-2″), straight handlebars, and places to attach fenders & rack etc. (which you will need for commuting).

--It will probably be aluminum frame, for lightness and durability.
+-It will probably be aluminum frame, for lightness and durability, although some commuter bikes are steel-framed.
+You do not need carbon-fibre.

--Disc breaks are fantastic for wet pavement riding and durability, but not esssential.
+-Disc breaks are fantastic for wet pavement riding and durability

 That being said, everyone’s body is different, so you might need to modify with a longer/shorter/more upright stem, different handlebars, etc. But these are last-resort solutions.
 First, try to get a bike that fits your body as exactly as possible.